-Audio reinforcement, sound design, speaker placement, gain structure, hardware configuration, mix position, microphone placement, wireless deployment, software integration, media management, and signal flow are integral parts of a sound audio environment.
-I am well practiced in the lot, and use my ever growing knowledge to avoid job site complications.
+Audio reinforcement, sound design, speaker placement, gain structure, hardware configuration, mix position, microphone element selection, microphone placement, wireless deployment, software integration, media management, signal flow, time alignment & cue management are integral parts of every audio environment.
+I am well practiced in the lot, and use my ever-growing knowledge to avoid job site complications.
 I have the skills required to effectively communicate complex audio situations in a way that will leave the client confident and well informed.

 Having the correct tools to implement a continuously variable audio set is just as important as having the knowledge to do so.
-My audio work box is an ever changing toolbox in which you will find many audio essentials including: cable testers, radio frequency and wireless analyzers, signal generators, measurement microphones, talkback microphones, a com switch, headphones, cable turn-arounds, adapters, an audio interface, DI‘s, replacement lavaliere microphone elements, a tablet containing control software for most consoles, a computer with the latest audio software including; SMAART, Shure WWB, QLab, Dante Controller, Logic Pro, Protools, Waves, and many more.
+My audio workbox is an ever-changing toolbox in which you will find many audio essentials including: cable testers, radio frequency and wireless analyzers, signal generators, measurement microphones, talkback microphones, a com switch, headphones, in-ear monitors, cable turnarounds and adapters, audio interfaces, DI‘s, lavaliere microphone elements, a tablet containing control software for most audio consoles, a computer with the latest audio software is including; SMAART, Shure Wireless Workbench, Q lab, Dante controller, Logic, ProTools, Waves, and many more.

 Having the tools and knowledge is essential, but experience is the most important aspect of this job.
-No two events are the same and each come with their own challenges.
+No two events are ever the same and each one comes with its own challenges.
 Having the experience of working in this industry for well over a decade, has helped me reach a level of adaptability that allows me to transition between corporate and concert environments seamlessly.
-Being in countless troubleshooting situations has given me the readiness to address technical issues as they occur.
+Being in countless troubleshooting situation has given me the readiness to address technical issues as they occur.

 THE RIGHT EQUIPMENT.